 The construction duration of this project is anticipated to be three years.
-The total cost is estimated at R278 million as at 2020 prices.
-The anticipated construction completion date is the end of 2023.
+Funds have been approved for Phase 1 and the phase 2 tender process to start in Feb 2022.
+All gate reviews in line with the PLP has been completed.
+The total cost is estimated at R278 million as at 2022 prices.

-Figure 7.70 Vulindlela Upgrade.
+Figure 7.74 Vulindlela Upgrade.

-(h) Table Mountain Upgrade
+(g) Table Mountain Upgrade

 Planning No. 105.41

 Project No.

-Project Status Part construction of Option 1
+Project Status Feasibility Study